eagle-nett/eagle-nett/README.md

 # 👋Hellooo!!!
 Welcome to here!!👀🔥

 I'm Tien Dat from Vietnamese, I do work technology and cybersecurity enthusiast.
-I love to explore new technologies and develop innovative applications.
+I enjoy to explore new technologies and develop innovative applications.
 Besides, I also like to read books and participate in extracurricular activities to expand my knowledge and skills.
 Hope to have the opportunity to cooperate and share ideas with everyone!!👨‍🎓

 ![Echnology and Cybersecurity](https://scontent.fsgn2-4.fna.fbcdn.net/v/t39.30808-1/398466993_2032493237113377_5333452190970616239_n.jpg?stp=dst-jpg_s200x200&_nc_cat=101&ccb=1-7&_nc_sid=0ecb9b&_nc_ohc=Sw9rUSRvCQ0Q7kNvgFwiIm_&_nc_ht=scontent.fsgn2-4.fna&_nc_gid=AJuJt8yezGdIohg8if0cBW1&oh=00_AYAFtZ0VtTo7dEAbTAOyDwyp_NuLjb3nNfWVibRfiOsrWg&oe=6702D848)